-Brooke was left with the thought for the next hour as Jack continued to fill in his lawyer.
+Brooke was left with the thought for the next hour as Jack continued to meet with his lawyer.

 When the sun dipped below the horizon, Amos informed her that Jack and Michelle’s conversation was over and that dinner would soon be ready.
 She nodded and headed outside.

-“I wish I could stay, Jack, but I’ve got to call the water taxi before it gets too late,” Michelle said, looking at her very expensive watch as Brooke approached and took a seat at the far end of the table.
+“I wish I could stay, Jack, but I’ve got to get back to my hotel before its too late,” Michelle said, looking at her very expensive watch as Brooke approached and took a seat at the far end of the table.
 Amos was bringing out the cart of plates, including Jack’s enormous serving, as the lawyer began putting her things away.

 “You’re not going to stay for dinner?” he asked.